Robust Cauchy-Based Methods for Predictive Regressions: Finite Sample Performance

 \subsubsection{Simulation Design}

 Following \citet{CJP2016} and \citet{ibragimov2023new}, we consider the continuous-time predictive regression model

-where $V_t$ and $W_t$ are Brownian motions with $\mathbb{E}(V_t W_t) = -0.98t$.
-The constant term in the predictive regression is set to zero without loss of generality, and recursive demeaning is applied.
-The model is observed at interval $\Delta = 1/252$, corresponding to daily observations, so that a sample of length $T$ years contains $252T$ observations.
+where $V_t$ and $W_t$ are Brownian motions with $ E(V_t W_t) = -0.98t$. \textbf{The constant term in the predictive regression is set to zero, and recursive demeaning is applied as \citet{CJP2016}.} The model is observed at interval $\Delta = 1/252$, corresponding to daily observations, so that a sample of length $T$ years contains $252T$ observations.